South Korea Flag

 Symbolically, white is a traditional colour in Korean culture, and represents peace and purity.
 The Taegeuk in the middle represents balance in the universe - red for positive cosmic forces and blue representing the opposing negative cosmic forces.

 The trigrams represent movement and harmony as fundamental principles.
 Each one represents one of the four classical elements, earth, water air and fire as well as other various meanings.

-Our World flags are finished with a loop at the top and bottom of the flag to be used with clips to attach to the rope and run up a flag pole.
+Our South Korean flags are finished with a loop at the top and bottom of the flag to be used with clips to attach to the rope and run up a flag pole.
 Clips are included with the flag for your convenience.

 The flags come in a range of sizes for you to choose from, select your size from the drop down menu.

 We can make flags to your specifications such as a custom design or vertical sleeve finish, please contact us for a quote.